Colovore Data Center

 Data Centers

-Colovore Achieves Sustainability Goals with over 6,000 Ton Carbon Reduction in New Data Center
+Colovore Achieves Sustainability Goals with over 6,000 Tons of Carbon Reduction in New Data Center

 In 2012, Colovore, LLC, a startup colocation data center in Santa Clara, CA, set out to design and build the most sustainable, energy-efficient, high-density data center in the colocation industry.